dfherr/geminabox-release/README.md

 If the rake tasks do not show check if you required "bundler/gem_tasks" anywhere before requiring geminabox-release.

-For older ruby versions which do not ship bundler, you need to have bundler installed.

 # LICENSE

 Copyright (c) 2014 Dennis-Florian Herr @ Experteer GmbH